PIYUSH9090/PyFlask-kubernates/README.md

 ```
 kubectl get pods
 ```
-It will create the container inside kubernates deployment then it will run os this is how you can deploy in kubernates.
+It will create the container inside kubernates deployment then it will run successfully, this is how you can deploy in kubernates.